styleandclass/styleandclass.ca/readme.md

 collections by a child key, we're hacking alphabetical order of speaker names by just doing it manually in the JSON file.
 If you add a new speaker, make sure to add them in the right alphabetical place in the file, by last name.

+## ADDING AN EVENT

+* Open ``/_data/events.json`` and append a clone of an existing event at the beginning.
+* Update the event details to the new event.
+* Ensure that venue, sponsor and talk names precisely match existing values in their respective data files.
+You'll likely need to create one or more of these, see that section below for details.
+* Ensure that your JSON is valid.

+Our content objects cause a bit of redundancy when creating events.
+Here's the part that's annoying and should be automated, but isn't:

+* You'll also have to create a new folder for the event.
+It should live under ``/events/YEAR/`` and should precisely match the ``url-site`` value you chose in ``events.json``
+* Clone an existing event's ``index.html`` into that folder
+* Update title and permalink in the new ``index.html`` file.
+Ensure they precisely match the values you chose in ``events.json``

 ## TROUBLESHOOTING